Hoshey/Multi-Objective_Decision_Analysis_MODA_Prior_Articulation_of_Preferences_simple_tutorial/readme.md

 Specifically, the solution methods first elicit subjective information  from the client which is then utilized to find a preferred solution.

--Weighting Method
+- Weighting Method
 These objectives, which represent both over and under achievement of goals, reflect the relative importance of the weighted of the client.

--Compromise Programming
+- Compromise Programming
 Optimize these single-objective, and then shrink the range by solving these different single-objective.

+- Sequential Method
-- Sequential (Priority) Method/ Preemptive Optimization Solve the first objective function and then the second one.
+Solve the first objective function and then the second one.
 But if only unique solution from the previous objective, it is meaningless for follow-up.